Hire a Hall

 The EOI process is transparent and equitable, and ensures everyone has the chance to submit their interest for hiring one or more neighbourhood facilities on a regular basis.

-If you have any questions about the EOI process and regular hires, please call our Neighbourhood Facilities Team on 4732 8021.
+If you have any questions about the EOI process and regular hires, please call our Community Facilities & Recreation team on 4732 8021.

 Terms and conditions